amoako-franque/com-project/readme.md

 # Com Project REST API

-A robust and secure e-commerce RESTful API built with Node.js, Express, and PostgreSQL.
+A simple and secure e-commerce RESTful API built with Node.js, Express, and PostgreSQL.
 This API provides endpoints for user management, product catalog, and order processing.

 ## Features